sportsdataverse/sportsdataverse-py/docs/docs/mlb/index.md

 Returns:

-    A pandas Dataframe with the biographical information of known MLB ejections.
+    A pandas Dataframe with the ejection data of known MLB ejections.

 ### sportsdataverse.mlb.retrosheet.retrosheet_franchises()
 Retrives the current TEAMABR.txt file from the Retrosheet website, and then returns the current file as  a pandas dataframe.

 Args: